 By News Team

 There’s a reason why we call it the best league in the world.
-The Premier League is never short of drama or a twist in the plot and the final day is no exception to that rule.
+The top tier of English football is never short of drama or a twist in the plot and the Premier League final day is no exception to that rule.

 Blackburn entered the final day of the 1994/95 season knowing that a win would guarantee the title, with Manchester United two points behind in second place.